 Learning how to tune a guitar is one of the first challenges a beginner faces when learning to play.
-No matter how hard you try, you just can’t make an out of tune guitar sound “right.”
+No matter how hard you try, you just can’t make an out-of-tune guitar sound “right.”
 Using this guide will help you learn how to tune a guitar (with or without a tuner), identify guitar string notes, and keep your guitar in tune longer.
 Regular practice is essential to learning an instrument and being in tune makes practice much more fun and rewarding.

 Basics of guitar tuning

 First, let’s start with some of the basic parts of how to tune a guitar.
 Guitar tuning is controlled by the tuning pegs on the headstock of the guitar.
 Turning the pegs changes the pitch of the strings up or down.
-Tightening the strings makes the pitch go up; loosening the strings makes the pitch go down.
+Tightening the guitar strings makes the pitch go up; loosening the strings makes the pitch go down.